Muzzware-Inc/Visual-Impairment-Aid-MuzzVIA/README.md

  - Implementing the use of IR Sensors rather than ultrasonic sensors for a better widerange detection
  - Aim at making the design as compact and sturdy as possible
  - Battery time improvements

+ A major aim of making this device would be for it to use a 'kit' of electronics that can be purchased at any electronics store worldwide.
+A basic knowledge of arduinos and very little programming skills like C would be needed to do make this device though, but we'll be including our code here for you to try it out!